Master of Arts in Human Sexuality Studies

 - Preparation for work in policy or research public policy institutes located at Stanford University and the University of California at Berkeley.

 - Service provision and training for service providers in hospitals, clinics, nursing homes, and others that require sensitivity training related to sexuality across the life course and sexual orientation issues.

 - Human resource departments of businesses and corporations, responsible for the provision of sexuality and sexual orientation anti-discrimination and partner benefits areas for employees.

 - Research, policy, and education providers who are needed to fill gay and lesbian agencies and community centers in the Bay Area and elsewhere.

 Admission to Program

-Applicants must furnish the department the following materials, no later than March 1st for the following fall semester (no spring admissions): a program application with a statement of purpose outlining experience, career objectives, and rationale for studying human sexuality studies at the graduate level; two letters of recommendation; unofficial transcripts of all college coursework, indicating a GPA of 3.0 or higher; Graduate Record Exam (GRE) with a minimum score of 4.0 for the analytical writing portion of the GRE; TOEFL scores; and an SF State application.
+Applicants must furnish the department the following materials, no later than March 1st for the following fall semester (no spring admissions): a program application with a statement of purpose outlining experience, career objectives, and rationale for studying human sexuality studies at the graduate level; two letters of recommendation; unofficial transcripts of all college coursework, indicating a GPA of 3.0 or better; Graduate Record Exam (GRE) with a minimum score of 4.0 for the analytical writing portion of the GRE; TOEFL scores; and an SF State application.
 Applying to the University is a separate process from applying to the department.
-For detailed information regarding our admissions process please see our website at sxs.sfsu.edu
+For detailed information regarding our admissions process, please see our website at sxs.sfsu.edu

 The faculty graduate committee evaluates applications for admission, assesses the overall program, and reviews student progress.
 If a student is not making reasonable progress towards the degree, the committee may recommend termination of candidacy.